MS in Electrical Engineering

 Students must choose an academic advisor who will then provide guidance for the selection of coursework, and in the choice and execution of a research question.
 The student’s academic advisor and the Director of Graduate Studies must approve all coursework used to satisfy the credit hour requirements for this degree.
 After performing satisfactorily for a minimum of one semester, the student, with the advisor’s assistance, completes the Program of Study form that outlines the plan of study for the student’s graduate program.
 M1 - Program of Study form

-The Program of Study form must be filed with the Graduate School by the end of the student’s second semester of enrollment.
-Upon approval of the program by the Graduate School, the student is a candidate for the degree.
+The Program of Study form must be filed with the Office of Graduate Studies by the end of the student’s second semester of enrollment.
+Upon approval of the program by the Office of Graduate Studies, the student is a candidate for the degree.
 If changes must be made on a student’s Program of Study form, a Program of Study Substitution form is used.

-For students under the thesis option of the MS degree, i.e., students enrolling for ECE 8990, an M-2 Request for Thesis Committee form is required to be submitted for approval by the department DGS and the Graduate School by the end of the student’s second semester.
+For students under the thesis option of the MS degree, i.e., students enrolling for ECE 8990, an M-2 Request for Thesis Committee form is required to be submitted for approval by the department DGS and the Office of Graduate Studies by the end of the student’s second semester.

 A thesis committee is composed of three members of the MU faculty: a major advisor from the academic program, a second reader from the academic program, and an outside reader who is a member of the graduate faculty from a different MU graduate program.
-Upon approval of the department DGS, the student may petition the Graduate School to allow a person who is not a member of the MU graduate faculty to serve as the third reader.
+Upon approval of the department DGS, the student may petition the Office of Graduate Studies to allow a person who is not a member of the MU graduate faculty to serve as the third reader.
 The petition should include a written justification for such a request and a copy of the person’s curriculum vitae.
-The Graduate School maintains copies of curriculum vitae previously received and approved, and if such a request is anticipated, the student should contact the Graduate School to see if the curriculum vita of a particular person is already on file.
+The Office of Graduate Studies maintains copies of curriculum vitae previously received and approved, and if such a request is anticipated, the student should contact the Office of Graduate Studies to see if the curriculum vita of a particular person is already on file.
 Students need to supply committee members with copies for review/evaluation at least one week prior to the defense date.

 Information about submitting the thesis can be found in the Thesis and Dissertation Guidelines.